AndrewBilbrey93/ML-Project-Showcase/README.md

 ### Getting Started:
 To run the projects, please ensure you have the required libraries installed.
 You can set up the environment as follows:

-### bash

-pip install -r requirements.txt

 ### Contributing:
 Contributions and feedback are welcome!
 Please feel free to submit issues or pull requests.

-### License:
-This project is licensed under the MIT License - see the LICENSE file for details.